Plaza del Atlántico: Downfall, and redevelopment: 2010's and on

 On May 31, 2017, it was reported that Payless Shoe Source would be closing 13 stores, this included the store at Plaza del Atlántico.

 In December 2017, DDR Corp. spun off its Puerto Rican shopping centers to RVI (Retail Value Inc.) due to struggles they had after the Hurricane Maria, making Retail Value Inc. the new owner of Plaza del Atlántico at the time.

 On November 6, 2019, it was reported that TransformCo, the parent company of Sears and Kmart had announced an additional eight Sears and Kmart stores which would be closing in Puerto Rico.
 This would include the Kmart store at Plaza del Atlántico.

 In August 2021, Developers Diversified (DDR Corp.) came back to the PR retail landscape with a $550 million deal with RVI of which Plaza del Atlántico was included in, making DDR the current owner of the mall once again.

 On May 10, 2023, it was reported that Curzon Puerto Rico, an affiliate of Curzon Advisers, was now the owner of one of the largest shopping center portfolios in Puerto Rico, formerly owned by Developers Diversified (DDR Corp.) which had acquired it again in 2021.
 In this portfolio of 9 shopping centers, Plaza del Atlantico was included, making Curzon Puerto Rico the new owners of the mall.
 As also reported, under the new ownership of Curzon Puerto Rico, and due to the decline of the mall in recent years it was proposed for the mall to be redeveloped as an open air shopping center, although it was still in the design and negotiations stage; they are to begin with the project in 2024 up to 2025.
 Plaza del Atlántico is said to have an “obsolete” format in today’s standards.
 Another factor that has been accredited to the decline of the mall is its last remaining anchor tenant doesn’t have direct access to the interior of the mall.
 The redevelopment of the mall is going to consist of eliminating the inside corridor and turning it into a power center with spaces of between 15,000 square feet and 30,000 square feet.
 Aside from Capri, which is the current last remaining anchor tenant, between five and seven new stores could be added to the mall with the construction starting next year.
 The mall currently sits at 37% occupancy of leased spaces, much lower than all other Curzon Puerto Rico shopping center properties.

-In December 2024 the mall announced that every tenant (excluding Capri and the outparcel tenants) that they have 30 days to get rid of all merchandise to start remodeling the shopping mall.
-And new stores including Marshalls, Burlington Coat Factory, Ross Dress For Less & Golden Corral are confirmed to come to the mall very soon.